Planning Cottage Meals

 Friday Night Meal Plan

 After the long drive battling traffic you want to get everyone fed quickly.
 Most people use the BBQ and cook up some hot dogs, burgers, or sausages.
-To make this traditional cabin meal a bit healthier, you can cut up a few carrot sticks to go with the meat and then serve a melon for dessert.
+To make this traditional cabin meal a bit healthier you can cut up a few carrot sticks as a side and then serve a melon for dessert.

 Another good Friday night option, especially if the weather is a bit damp, is homemade cottage chili.
 You need to prepare it at home during the week and freeze it, but it travels well and heats up quickly once you get to the lake.